 Harpist Bridget Kibbey "makes it seem as though her instrument had been waiting all its life to explode with the gorgeous colors and energetic figures she was getting from it." -New York Times

 Called the “Yo-Yo Ma of the harp,” by Vogue’s Senior Editor Corey Seymour, Bridget Kibbey is in demand for innovative, virtuosic programming.
-She is a winner of a prestigious Avery Fisher Career Grant, a Salon de Virtuosi SONY Recording Grant, alum of The Bowers Program (formerly CMS Two), Premiere Prix at the Journées de les Harpes Competition in Arles, France, a winner of Concert Artists Guild, and The Juilliard School’s Peter Mennin Prize for Artistic Excellence and Leadership.
-Highlights of next season include: multiple tours of her own adaptations of J.S.
+She is a winner of a prestigious Avery Fisher Career Grant, a Salon de Virtuosi Sony Recording Grant, alum of The Bowers Program (formerly CMS Two), Premiere Prix at the Journées de les Harpes Competition in Arles, France, a winner of Concert Artists Guild, and the Juilliard School’s Peter Mennin Prize for Artistic Excellence and Leadership.
+She has played multiple tours of her own adaptations of J.S.
 Bach’s keyboard concertos alongside the Dover Quartet, a ten-city duo collaboration with mandolinist Avi Avital, and various solo recitals around the United States.
-She premieres a new harp concerto with four American Orchestras—written by composer João Luiz Rezende—exploring the evolution of the Brazilian popular dance forms on the harp.
-She has toured and recorded with luminaries Placido Domingo, Dawn Upshaw, and Gustavo Santaollalo for SONY Records and Deutsche Grammophon; and, her own debut album, Love is Come Again, was named one of the Top Ten Releases by Time Out New York.
-Ms. Kibbey's solo performances have been broadcast on NPR's Performance Today, New York's WQXR, WNYC's Soundcheck, WETA’s Front Row Washington, WRTI’s Crossover, and on television in A&E's Breakfast with the Arts.
-Most recently she was named “Best in Studio 2018” by WQXR for her performance of her own adaptation of J.S.
+She premiered a new harp concerto with four American Orchestras, written by composer João Luiz Rezende, exploring the evolution of the Brazilian popular dance forms on the harp.
+She has toured and recorded with luminaries Placido Domingo, Dawn Upshaw, and Gustavo Santaollalo for Sony Records and Deutsche Grammophon.
+Her own debut album, Love is Come Again, was named one of the Top Ten Releases by Time Out New York.
+Her solo performances have been broadcast on NPR's Performance Today, New York's WQXR, WNYC's Soundcheck, WETA’s Front Row Washington, WRTI’s Crossover, and on television in A&E's Breakfast with the Arts.
+Kibbey was named “Best in Studio 2018” by WQXR for her performance of her own adaptation of J.S.
 Bach's Toccata and Fugue, live on air.